mineramc/GTSRB_image_recognition/README.md

 Image Preprocessing
 ---
 We have preprocessed the original dataset into 4 different datasets: original, grayscale, cropped, and cropped+grayscale.

+We preprocessed the original dataset in order to improve computational efficiency and test if we could improve accuracy.